webiny/webiny-js/docs/CONTRIBUTING.md

 ##### Additional explanation
 When merging larger PRs, squashing all commits into a single one often doesn't make sense, and in those cases, we are doing a regular merge or rebase - without squash.
-And when that is about to happen, it's important that all commit messages were properly written.
+And when that happens, it's important that all commit messages were properly written.

 ### Pull Requests (PRs)